GS Mouthpieces

 $ 199

-See long description below for all the details and check the GetASax Youtube Channel for lots of videos.
+See long description below for all the details and check the GetASax Youtube Channel for lots of videos, including our new RESO vs SLANT comparison video.

 • All GS Mouthpieces are completely hand faced (table also flattened) and the facing checked at 10 points plus the tip.
 I only sell ones that have a correct facing, so there are no ‘bad ones,’ once you find the right tip opening for you.